stravos97/java-documentation-notes/05-testing/01-junit-notes.md

 ```

 > [!WARNING] Static State Issues
 > Static fields maintain state between tests, which can cause **test interference**.
-Use them only for expensive resources that truly need to be shared.[^25]
+Use them only for expensive resources that truly need to be shared.[Stack Overflow](https://stackoverflow.com/questions/22677467/junit-do-static-classes-maintain-state-between-test-classes)

 ***